-Script Command: SET
+Script Cmd: SET

 Establish the content of a shell variable.
 This can be a simple equality (set VAR VAL) or it can be an expression (set VAR=$VAL+1).